 4. What special or unique programs does your university have to offer?

 This is a rather broad question.
 The interviewer could respond with descriptions of study abroad opportunities, combined degree programs, internships, and more.
 You may want to consider narrowing the question as you see fit to your particular needs.
 For example, if you know you will choose to major in Engineering, inquire about programs specifically geared toward students who are aspiring engineers.
 After all, college is supposed to train students to become qualified professionals who are capable of entering the workforce.
 The material presented in college-level curricula should always be reinforced by application and practice.
 Your university should give you a top-notch education while allowing you to apply what you learn in relevant contexts.
-You may also want to take a look at these tips on how to handle your body language in an admissions interview.

 Here are some example questions to consider, to unearth the college's special programs: